 Kage the Florist (or just The Florist) in the Ryu Ga Gotoku games.

 Wiseman from the .hack R1 Games had this as his initial occupation, before joining the team for real.

 In I Will: The Story of London for the Pioneer Laseractive, the man to see was Mr. Pound AKA "Antenna", who runs a Britain-wide information network.
 He's easily recognised as he's the only person in the entire game who carries two umbrellas in one hand.

 In Privateer Roman Lynch provides information to the protagonist to aid his quest in finding out about the mysterious artifact he's acquired, at the expense of performing missions for him.

 Redd White from Phoenix Wright: Ace Attorney.
-His company, Bluecorp, was basically an information-gathering corporation that specialized in obtaining blackmail material concerning big-name individuals such as celebrities, politicians as well as high-ranked people on the judicial system, effectively making White a man above the law.
+His company, Bluecorp, was an information-gathering corporation that specialized in obtaining blackmail material concerning big-name individuals such as celebrities, politicians as well as high-ranked people on the judicial system, effectively making White a man above the law.

 Shadow of Super Stories makes her living this way.
 Whether she has a supernatural ability for getting information or is just very good at her job has not been answered.

 Jonathan Patches of The Gungan Council can get information on anything as well as make sure no one gets certain information one doesn't want to let out.